-1.3 Social media and gatekeeping
+1.3 Social media and gatekeeping.

 By the definition discussed above, CJ becomes the gatekeeper to the world of media today.
 Professional journalism is a top-down system where decisions of relevance is done by professional editors that abide by the agenda of the cooperation that they work for, therefore it may lack the multiple perspectives that CJ can provide.
 On the other hand, CJ is a bottom-up system in which relevance, content and commentary is decided by the masses.
 As a result, in today’s reality, there is a mixture of mainstream journalism and citizen commentary in the public media.

 If in the past when the use of internet and media was new, CJ included blog and blog-like sites which were very limiting, today it includes many more platforms specifically in social media, including Facebook, Twitter, and others, where the use of hashtags and “likes” are a way to confirm a news item or to gain popularity.
-The information that is collected is now not one person’s responsibility but an accumulation of information from many different sources -- which provides a certain account of credibility (Leavitt and Robinson 2017).
-News becomes a collaborative effort (Carlson 2017) that is supported by the information of the masses and later can get edited by the masses.
+The information that is collected is now not one person’s responsibility but an accumulation of information from many different sources – which provides a certain account of credibility (Leavitt & Robinson, 2017).
+News becomes a collaborative effort (Carlson, 2017) that is supported by the information of the masses and later can get edited by the masses.
 The credibility of the information given is determined by the way it is spread (i.e., the number of reposts and shares).

-With the development of web 2.0, using social media became a perfect way to circulate news (item of information that is worthy of others knowing about it because it holds some kind of value, Hardcup and O’Neill, 2017) and ordinary people were able to find a place in which they can publish their own perspectives on current events and even create their own news items.
-When a person posts a personal news item to their personal followers, they are creating news that someone finds worthy to read (eg. Facebook post where my great aunt gets excited about the back-to-school pictures I posted), this might not be considered acts of journalism unless the interest in the posted item is not on a personal level but a universal one like following a celebrity's Instagram story or a story that has other points of value (Hardcup and O’Neill, 2017).
+With the development of web 2.0, using social media became a perfect way to circulate news (item of information that is worthy of others knowing about it because it holds some kind of value; Harcup & O’Neill, 2017) and ordinary people were able to find a place in which they can publish their own perspectives on current events and even create their own news items.
+When a person posts a personal news item to their personal followers, they are creating news that someone finds worthy to read (e.g., Facebook post where my great aunt gets excited about the back-to-school pictures I posted), this might not be considered acts of journalism unless the interest in the posted item is not on a personal level but a universal one like following a celebrity's Instagram story or a story that has other points of value (Harcup & O’Neill, 2017).
 But when a person writes commentary on a non-personal event and posts it for others to read it becomes an act of CJ.
 The person writing is creating their own content (hence the term user-generated content [UGC] is used), and it becomes part of the very complex news industry.
-People today are reexamining what is newsworthy, and metajournalistic discourse helps make sense of it all (Carlson 2017).
+People today are reexamining what is newsworthy, and metajournalistic discourse helps make sense of it all (Carlson, 2017).
 By generating discourse about what is behind the news, meta-journalism develops and news can become more accurate.

 One of the main problems that social media has as a news outlet is the circulation of false news.
 People post and repost a false news item that then even when refuted, can cause changes in the reader/viewer’s perception of the matter.
 For this, different social media sites have developed different types of gatekeeping mechanisms which range from algorithmic filters to modbots or moderators.